frankheat/offsecnotes/content/android/frida/working with java code/index.md

 ```

 {{< hint style=notes >}}
-**Note**: you don't need to specify the arguments.
+You don't need to specify the arguments.
 Do it when you want to see or manipulate their value.
 {{< /hint >}}

 {{< details summary="Example 1" >}}